stellarshenson/stellars-jupyterlab-ds/README.md

 3. access http://localhost:8888 to run JupyterLab
 4. access http://localhost:6006 to run Tensorboard

-##### Tip
-you don't need to run `docker-compose build` if you pull the docker image from the docker hub.
+**Tip:** you don't need to run `docker-compose build` if you pull the docker image from the docker hub.
 When you run `docker-compose up` for the first time docker will find out if you can use prebuilt package

 ### Configuration